Underfloor Heating – The Most Popular Radiant Heat System

 - High energy-efficiency

 - Rapid thermal response

-The heating tubes in the BEKA single pipe system for thin-bed underfloor heating only have an outer diameter of 10 mm.
-They can be installed in studded panels or clamp profiles.
-The underfloor heating manufacturer-approved self-levelling compound that is poured over the heating tubes only has to have a minimum thickness of 17 mm.
-PE-RT 5-layer composite tubing is used, which is diffusion-tight according to DIN 4726 ISO 24033/22391/21003.
-With a view to protecting the system against corrosion in line with conventional technology, this defined quality enables its easy installation in existing heating systems.
-It is precisely this material quality that makes thin-bed underfloor heating with BEKA single pipe technology highly interesting for smaller-scale modernisation projects.
+The heating tubes in the BEKA single pipe system for low profile underfloor heating only have an outer diameter of 10mm.
+They can be installed in knobbed mats or clamp rails.
+The underfloor heating manufacturer-approved self-levelling compound that is poured over the heating tubes only has to have a minimum thickness of 17mm.
+Polyethylene-RT 5-layer composite tubing is used, which is diffusion-tight according to DIN 4726 ISO 24033/22391/21003.

-Rapid response to temperature changes, very uniform surface temperatures, high specific heating capacities even with supply temperatures of only 30°C – these are the impressive strengths of thin-bed underfloor heating
+Rapid response to temperature changes, very uniform surface temperatures, high specific heating capacities even with supply temperatures of only 30°C – does it need more reasons to retrofit a low profile underfloor heating?